EthanDann/Active-Directory-Project/README.md

 ## Components Used

-- **Active Directory**: Microsoft;s Active Directory is utilized as the directory service and identity management solution.
+- **Active Directory**: Microsoft's Active Directory is utilized as the directory service and identity management solution.

 - **Splunk**: Splunk is used as the SIEM (Security Information and Event Management) and XDR (Extended Detection and Response) platform.